FHanus/Coordinates-guidance-system/README.md

     * Finished last part of 3D model of construction, ready to print it.

 * 29/10/20119
-    * Finished WEB site with java script to show values and to control buttons
+    * Finished WEB site with java script to show values and to control functions.

 * < 10/2019
     * 90% of construction done.